 West of England Combined Authority (WECA) Local Enterprise Partnership (LEP)

 We seconded colleagues to help drive and support the Regional Recovery Taskforce through a 12-month secondment, developing the region's recovery plan in response to the Covid-19 crisis.
 You can read more about their work here.

 While we’ve had to adapt to a new way of working, some things haven’t changed.
 The security of our service and protecting our clients’ assets and data is our top priority.
 We have the right people, technology, and control framework in place to ensure that this continues in spite of the shift to our ‘new normal’.

 What have we done so far?

-In line with government guidance, we've had to make some big changes to the way we deliver those services.
-A working from home initiative has been rolled out, allowing us to best protect the health of our colleagues and their families.
+In line with government guidance, we've made some big changes to the way we deliver those services.
+A working from home initiative was rolled out, allowing us to best protect the health of our colleagues and their families.

 We've also introduced a number of other initiatives to support our colleagues in looking after their families' physical, mental, financial, and social wellbeing.

 HL is a robust business with a strong balance sheet.
-We do not intend to make use of the government's furlough scheme, which should be reserved for those businesses in genuine need.
+We have not made use of the government's furlough scheme, which should be reserved for those businesses in genuine need.

 We believe that continuing to provide our colleagues with a stable job and secure source of income is one of the best ways that we can help them and their families at this difficult time.
 We have assured all our colleagues of their job security and that their pay will be unaffected.